mcomans/fruitarian/README.md

 # Fruitarian

-A clone of the herbivore anonymous communication protocol
+An implementation of the herbivore anonymous communication protocol

 ## Running